-Directors that have participated in development, implementation and evaluation of sophisticated risk management programs are critical in helping our Board fulfill its responsibilities with respect to risk oversight and mitigation.
-These individuals have effectively experience in identifying, prioritizing and managing a broad spectrum of complex and significant risks facing a large public company.
+Directors that have participated in development, implementation evaluation of sophisticated risk management programs are critical in Board fulfill its helping our responsibilities with respect to risk oversight and mitigation. individuals have experience in effectively identifying, prioritizing and managing a broad spectrum of complex and significant risks facing a large public company.